We are delighted to welcome all our speakers at our conference.

 Joyce Goggin is a senior lecturer in literature at the University of Amsterdam, where she also teaches film and media studies.
 She has published widely on gambling and finance in literature, painting, film, TV, and computer games.
 She is currently researching and writing on casino culture, Las Vegasization and public debt, gamification and the entertainment industries.
 Her most recent published work includes “Crise et comédie: Le système de John Law au théâtre néerlandais,” in La réception du Système de Law (Presses Universitaires de Rennes, 2017), “Trading and Trick Taking in the Dutch Republic: Pasquin’s Wind Cards and the South Sea Bubble,” in Playthings in Early Modernity: Party Games, Word Games, Mind Games (Western Michigan University, 2017), and a co-edited volume entitled The Aesthetics and Affects of Cuteness (Routledge 2016).

 Emma Newport is a Teaching Fellow at the University of Sussex, having previously been a Visiting Research Fellow at King’s College London.
-Her connection to King's College London extends over eleven years of undergraduate and post-graduate study, most of it under the tutelage of Professor Clare Brant.
+Her time at King's College London extended over twelve years of undergraduate and post-graduate study, most of it working under the tutelage of Professor Clare Brant.

 Emma is interested in eighteenth-century attitudes to China and, more broadly, in women’s positions in a network of global exchanges of ideas and objects.
 Emma teaches Romantic poetry, particularly focusing on lyric poetry, William Blake, and women poets; Jane Austen and her fellow novelists in context; and creative writing.

-Emma has forthcoming articles on Lady Dorothea Banks and the fictility of porcelain and on eighteenth-century dwarfs.
+Emma has recently published an article on Lady Dorothea Banks and the fictility of porcelain and has a forthcoming chapter on new and unusual forms of life writing.
 She is also writing a book called Housing China.

 Amy Murat - Co-Organiser, (UK, 2017)